scottyinternet/momentum/resources/design-document.md

 ### EventModel
 ```
 String goalId;
-String eventId;
+UUID eventId;
 LocalDate date;
 Double measurement;
 ```

-// GET ALL GOALS?
-  // do we make one call to dynamo when we start up or individual calls as needed
-// GET RELEVANT EVENTS?
-// GET ALL EVENTS?

 ## 6.2.
-Get Goal Endpoint
+Get All Goal Endpoint

+* Accepts `GET` requests to `/goals`

+* Accepts a userId and returns All corresponding Goals for the logged in user
-    // get relevant events for goal
+* Retrieves all events for each goal within specified time period.
-    // calculate status based on goal
+* Calculates Current Status for each goal
+* Display Goal Name and Current Status of each goal for user
+  * If the given goal is not found, it returns the GoalNotFoundException

+## 6.3.
+Get Goal Details Endpoint

 * Accepts `GET` requests to `/goals/:goalName`

 * Accepts a goal name and returns the corresponding GoalModel for the logged in user
+* Retrieves all events for goal within specified time period
+* Calculates Current Status for goal
+* Displays Details about goal, current status, and relevant events within specified time period
   * If the given goal is not found, it returns the GoalNotFoundException

-## 6.3 Create Goal Endpoint
+## 6.4 Create Goal Endpoint

 * Accepts `POST` requests to `/goals`

 * Accepts data to create a new goal with a provided goal name, time period, goal target, and measurement unit.
 Returns a new goal.
-  * If the goal name contains any invalid characters, we will throw a InvalidAttributeException (including quotations, slashes, etc.)
+  * If the goal name contains any invalid characters, we will throw a InvalidAttributeException (", \, `, ')

 ## 6.3 Update Goal Endpoint

 * Accepts `PUT` requests to `/goals/:goalName`

 * Accepts data to update a goal including and updated goal name, momentum time frame, goal target, and measurement unit.
 Returns an updated goal.
   * If the given goal is not found, it returns the GoalNotFoundException
-    * If the goal name contains any invalid characters, we will throw a InvalidAttributeException (including quotations, slashes, etc.)
+  * If the goal name contains any invalid characters, we will throw a InvalidAttributeException (", \, `, ')

 ## 6.4 Delete Goal Endpoint